-- (1) The EBITDA used in the covenant calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions. - (2) The debt used in the covenant calculation includes bank indebtedness, senior secured notes, letters of credit, and dividends declared.
+- (1) The earnings before interest, taxes, depreciation and amortization ("EBITDA") used in the covenant calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items. - (2) The debt used in the covenant calculation includes bank indebtedness, investment grade senior notes, senior notes, letters of credit, and dividends declared.

-As of December 31, 2023, we were compliant with all covenants provided for in the lending agreement in respect of the Credit Facility.
-Copies of our credit agreements and amendments may be accessed through our SEDAR+ profile at www.sedarplus.ca.
+As of December 31, 2024, we were compliant with all covenants provided for in the credit agreement governing the Credit Facility.